 The 38 kV system will have approximately 200 miles cleared in FY2025 and in FY2026.
-These circuits being worked by operations vegetation management have been chosen due to past reliability issues and highest contributors to SAIDI/ SAIFI and are not on part of the federally funded project that was obligated by FEMA.
+These circuits being worked by operations' vegetation management have been chosen due to past reliability issues and highest contributors to SAIDI/ SAIFI and are not on part of the federally funded project that was obligated by FEMA.
 The work performed will be corrective in nature as it will not be full reclamation of the ROW.

-The distribution work will be performed as the 38 kV work in how the circuits have been chosen for FY2025 and FY2026.
+The distribution work will be performed in parallel with the 38 kV work.
 Approximately 600 miles will be cleared in FY2025 and LUMA anticipates the same will be completed in FY2026.
-This work will focus on trees that might be in close contact with a conductor or may contact a line thru growth prior to the FF project obligation.
+This work will focus on trees that might be in close contact with a conductor or may contact a line thru growth prior to the Federally Funded project obligation.